kixlab/cs374-spring-2018/assets/pr2/pr2.md

 - (5pt) The `input` should be cleared.
 - (5pt) The `input` should get focus again.
 - (5pt) Add the entry to the previous entry list.
+- You don't have to handle Enter-key event when no suggestion is selected.

 ### Step 4: Add filtering and deletion of past entries (60pt)
 ![](assets/pr2/step4.gif)
 How about showing correct or wrong past entries only?
 Let’s add a filter for past entries.
 In detail,

 #### (20pt) Add option elements for filter selection
-- (5pt) Add 3 option elements: ‘All’ , ‘Correct’, and ‘Wrong Only’.
+- (5pt) Add 3 input elements: ‘All’ , ‘Correct’, and ‘Wrong Only’.
 Their type should be radio.
 - (5pt) They should be placed in a row.
 - (5pt) They should be placed below the row with question and input.
 - (5pt) The default option is ‘All’.